completecoding/serverless-auto-swagger/README.md

 This plugin allows you to automatically generate a swagger endpoint, describing your application endpoints.
 This is built from your existing serverless config and typescript definitions, reducing the duplication of work.

-## Fork Features
-- Enabled Authetication with ApiKey (Authorize)
-    - Using it you can Authorize yourself in swagger to execute requests
-- Enabled field Required in Parameters
-    - Fixed "Required" in QueryParams and added it on HeaderParams
-- API Description and Summary
-    - You can now insert a Description or Summary to each end-point
-- Header Parameters
-    - Now you can use Headers Params as well (not only QueryParms)
-- Fixed Python Generation
-    - Now the swagger files under "Resources" are working with Python
-- Stages in Path
-    - You can decide if you want or not to use the actual stage on beginning of path
-- httpApi usage
-    - httpApi is the new, faster and cheaper "http".
-So i'm using it

 ## Install

 ```sh